Why are we waiting?

 Peter continues in verses 11-12: ‘…what sort of people ought you to be in lives of holiness and godliness, waiting for and hastening the coming of the day of God…’.
 However, ‘waiting for’ and ‘hastening’ – aren’t those two instructions contradictory?
 Well here’s an interesting way of looking at it – we wait, as God patiently and mercifully waits for ‘not-yet’ Christians to respond.
 And we hasten the Lord’s coming by going about our Father’s business, by making disciples!
 As David Pawson puts it in his commentary on 1 and 2 Peter, ‘The more the church gets on with its job of winning the lost, the nearer that day can come.’

 I marvel that God graciously allows us to participate with him in his work of saving the world through his Son.
 But how motivating it is to consider that in so doing, we could perhaps be hastening the day of our Lord’s return!

 Almighty Father, we thank you for your great patience, mercy and love, demonstrated in your ‘not wishing that any should perish, but that all should reach repentance.’
 Help us to do everything in our power to reach out to the lost, waiting for, and hastening the coming of your king.
 In Jesus’s name.
 Amen.

 About the writer:

-Barry Robinson is a minister in Grace Communion International and Regional Pastor for Southern England, the Midlands, and Wales
+Peter Mill is a minister in Grace Communion International and Co-Regional Pastor for Scotland, Ireland, and Northern England.